 Can you really cook a steak in the air fryer?
 This is a question I had never even considered, until the day my stove malfunctioned.

 Now without a stove, I turned to my other appliances.
-Microwave, crock-pot, air fryer?
-Hmmm.
-Both Mr. Cucina and I were worried about ruining a perfectly good (and expensive) steak.
+Microwave, crock-pot, or air fryer.
+Yes, I was worried about ruining a perfectly good (and expensive) steak.
 I did some research and decided to try the air fryer.

 The verdict, excellent!
 It turns out that yes, you can cook a steak in the air fryer, and it was delicious!